EvidentSecurity/esp-sdk-python/docs/CustomSignatureDefinitionsApi.md

 # create an instance of the API class
 api_instance = esp_sdk.CustomSignatureDefinitionsApi()
-id = 56 # int | CustomSignatureDefinition ID
+id = 56 # int | Custom Signature Definition ID
-include = 'include_example' # str | Related objects that can be included in the response.
-See Including Objects for more information. (optional)
+include = 'include_example' # str | Related objects that can be included in the response:  custom_signature, results See Including Objects for more information. (optional)

 try:
-    # Show a single CustomSignatureDefinition
+    # Show a single Custom Signature Definition
     api_response = api_instance.show(id, include=include)
     pprint(api_response)
 except ApiException as e: